jm379/blog/posts/1-extending-ruby.md

 a 12 core CPU, and it still took 2.89 seconds to calculate 100 million terms, and without YJIT enabled, it took 5.58 seconds!

-Let's compare the performance of the C version of the Leibniz formula for *π*, as C is known for its efficiency and speed.
-This comparison will illustrate how Ruby performs in contrast.
+Let's compare the performance of the C version of the Leibniz formula for *π*.

 ```c
 // leibniz.c